ofostier/template_react_node_profile/Projects/frontend/README.md

 - Account form
 - Backend CMS with Keystone

-You will need to create an account on [mongoDB Cloud](https://account.mongodb.com/) Rename backend/sample.env to .env and adjuste you configuration
+You will need to
+- Create an account on [mongoDB Cloud](https://account.mongodb.com/)
+- Rename backend/sample.env to .env and adjuste you configuration

 ## BackEnd